lesleytomosada/carcar/README.md

 # CarCar
 ## Getting Started
 * Step - 1 : Fork This Repo / then clone the forked repo using git clone (url of http)
-* Step - 2 : Open the cloned repo - cd into repo then maybe use code . in terminal
+* Step - 2 : Open the cloned repo - cd into repo then maybe use `code . ` in terminal
 * Step - 3 : After it is opened, you may then look around
 * Step - 4 : In terminal run `docker volume create beta-data`, then `docker compose up --build`, this will create all docker containers required to run the application
 * Step - 5 : You can now open localhost:3000 to use said application
+* Step - 6 : Create an automobile by first going to Inventory -> Create a Manufacturer
+* Step - 7 : Enter the name of your favorite car manufacturer and click submit
+* Step - 8 : Navigate to Inventory -> Create a Model and enter your favorite car model, find a url for a picture of that car (WARNING: must be less than 200 characters), select the manufacturer just created, and click submit
+* Step - 9 : Navigate to Inventory -> Create an Automobile and enter a VIN, color, year, and pick the model you just created.
-* Step - 6 : Keep reading to see how this application is used.
+* Step - 10 : Keep reading to learn more about the Inventory API and Service and Sales Microservices!
+Have fun!

 Team: